MBS (TV channel): Early history

-In the early days of Mainichi Broadcasting, most of the entertainment programs came from NET stations, while most of the self-produced programs were educational programs.
+In the early days of Mainichi Broadcasting, most entertainment programs came from NET stations, while most self-produced programs were educational.
 In 1963, the daily ratings of Mainichi Broadcasting were 7.5%, second only to NHK and Asahi Broadcasting's 8.1%.
-The average ratings in the evening period are 14.6%, second only to Asahi Broadcasting's 15.9%.
+The average ratings in the evening period were 14.6%, second to Asahi Broadcasting's 15.9%.
 In the mid-1960s, Mainichi Broadcasting participated in the establishment of Tokyo Channel 12 by the Japan Science and Technology Foundation.
-As Tokyo Channel 12 quickly fell into operating difficulties after its launch, Mainichi Broadcasting began to broadcast some self-produced programs on Tokyo Channel 12 in 1967, but the situation has not improved.
-Therefore, the financial circle once had the idea of merging Tokyo Channel 12 with Mainichi Broadcasting.
-However, due to opposition from the Mainichi Shimbun and Nihon Keizai Shimbun's decision to rebuild Tokyo Channel 12, this idea could not be realized.
-However, Mainichi Broadcasting still has a cooperative relationship with Tokyo Channel 12 and broadcasts its own programs on Tokyo Channel 12.
-In 1967, the MBS TV license was changed from a quasi-educational station to a general comprehensive station, which could broadcast more entertainment programs.
+As Tokyo Channel 12 quickly fell into operating difficulties after its launch, Mainichi Broadcasting began to broadcast some self-produced programs on Tokyo Channel 12 in 1967, but the situation did not improve.
+Consequently, the financial sector considered merging Tokyo Channel 12 with Mainichi Broadcasting.
+However, due to opposition from the Mainichi Shimbun and Nihon Keizai Shimbun's decision to rebuild Tokyo Channel 12, this merger was not realized.
+Nevertheless, Mainichi Broadcasting maintained a cooperative relationship with Tokyo Channel 12 and broadcast its own programs on the channel.
+In 1967, the MBS TV license was changed from a quasi-educational station to a general comprehensive station, allowing for more entertainment programs.
 On April 1 of the same year, MBS began to broadcast color programs.
-In October 1970, all in-house MBS programs were in color.
-During the 1970 World Expo, Mainichi Broadcasting broadcast "Good Morning Expo" every day and produced and broadcast a series of special programs.
+By October 1970, all in-house MBS programs were in color.
+During the 1970 World Expo, Mainichi Broadcasting aired "Good Morning Expo" daily and produced a series of special programs.
 In 1971, Mainichi Broadcasting Corporation stopped airing NET TV's "23rd Show" on the grounds that the program content was too vulgar, causing a sensation in the Japanese television industry.
-In the same year, the daily average viewership rating was 8.8%, ranking first for the first time.
-In the same year, MBS's TV division revenue also exceeded Asahi Broadcasting.
+That same year, the daily average viewership rating was 8.8%, ranking first for the first time.
+MBS's TV division revenue also exceeded that of Asahi Broadcasting in 1971.

 Mainichi Broadcasting began to strengthen international cooperation in the 1960s.
-It became an associate member of the European Broadcasting Union in 1969 and signed cooperation agreements with foreign television stations such as WGN-TV in the United States, CBLT-TV in Canada, Czechoslovak Television, ZDF in West Germany and TF1 in France.
-In 1962, Mainichi Broadcasting opened a North American branch in New York, becoming the third Japanese television station to open a base in there.
-Mainichi Broadcasting attaches great importance to international cultural cooperation and hosted the Kansai Performance of the Vienna Boys' Choir in 1964.
+It became an associate member of the European Broadcasting Union in 1969 and signed cooperation agreements with foreign television stations such as WGN-TV in the United States, CBLT-TV in Canada, Czechoslovak Television, ZDF in West Germany, and TF1 in France.
+In 1962, Mainichi Broadcasting opened a North American branch in New York, becoming the third Japanese television station to open a base there.
+Mainichi Broadcasting attaches great importance to international cultural cooperation and hosted the Kansai performance of the Vienna Boys' Choir in 1964.